iodigital-com/io-technology/data/blog/exploring-mobile-development-with-react-native.md

   )
 ```

 Once that was done, it was time for some interaction.
-My application allows users to enter their debt.
+The debt-tracking application im working on allows users to enter their debt.
 I figured I could use the Button core component for that.
 At that point, I noticed my expectations were not met.
 See I was under the assumption that - just like with browser default styling - using React Natives’ core components would be enough to build a UI that looks native.

 While I was satisfied with the result on iOS, I noticed the look and feel of the Button was outdated on Android.
 Material 3 (Material You) is not used.
 For some reason, I thought that dropping in elements without any styling applied would assume the default styling for the platform, just like the browser.